SamuelOnyangoOmondi/DQN/README.md

 ## Usage

 - **Training the Agent**:
-  Use the `train.py` script to train the agent.
-You can adjust hyperparameters within the script such as learning rate, number of episodes, etc.
+  Use the `train.py` script to train the agent with adjustable hyperparameters such as learning rate, number of episodes, etc.

 - **Evaluating the Agent**:
-  After training, you can evaluate the agent's performance using the `play.py` script, which demonstrates the agent navigating through the environment.
+  Post training, evaluate the agent's performance using the `play.py` script to see how well it navigates through the environment to manage waste.

-## Files and Directories

-- `Samcase_env.py`: Defines the custom environment.
-- `train.py`: Script for training the DQN agent.
-- `play.py`: Script for demonstrating the trained agent.
-- `requirements.txt`: Contains all necessary Python packages.

 ## Contributing

-Feel free to fork the repository and submit pull requests.
-You can also open issues for bugs or feature requests.
+Contributions are welcome!
+Please fork the repository and submit pull requests with any enhancements.
+You can also open issues for any bugs or feature suggestions.

 ## License